dotnet/docs-maui/docs/fundamentals/shell/pages.md

 </ContentPage>
 ```

-In this example, the <xref:Microsoft.Maui.Controls.ContentPage> is set to be displayed as a modal page, when the page is navigated to with the `GoToAsync` method.
+In this example, the <xref:Microsoft.Maui.Controls.ContentPage> is set to be displayed as a modal page, when the page is navigated to with the <xref:Microsoft.Maui.Controls.Shell.GoToAsync%2A> method.

 ## Enable navigation bar shadow